artefactual/atom-docs/user-manual/add-edit-content/rights.rst

 7. The "Restriction" data entry field provides two choices: Allow or Disallow.

-8. You can add a Rights holder name, or select an existing one using the auto-complete action provided by AtoM.
+8. You can add a new Rights holder name, or select an existing one using the auto-complete action provided by AtoM.

 9. You can add a Rights note, describing any additional information about the